sundews/Sundew.Packaging/README.md

 ## **6. Extensibility**
 The combination of build output and disabling publication allows to override the publish functionality.
 By creating a MSBuild target, which runs after the **SppPublishNuGet** target and that consumes the **SppPackages** TaskItems, it is possible to create a custom way of publishing packages.
 This could be usefull for some CI setups where the build itself is not responsible for publishing packages, but rather to instruct the CI, which packages should be published and where.

+## **7. Updating packages**
+* Use the standard NuGet client

+Performing package updates in large repositories can take a long time with the default NuGet client.
+As an alternative check out the Sundew.Packaging.Update tool:
+* Sundew.Packaging.Update (SDK-Style projects only) - https://github.com/hugener/Sundew.Packaging.Update

+dotnet tool install -g Sundew.Packaging.Update